 You will meet with your English department advisor when you complete your 102-level language course to make plans for completing a 201-level language course and/or to discuss the possibility of moving to a culture cluster option.
 If you cannot complete a 201-level language course, you may be advised to complete three culture cluster courses of your choosing from the Languages and Cultures department.
-(Note: Because this option requires an additional course beyond the regular language requirement, it may affect when you graduate.)
-If you and your advisor agree that the culture cluster option is the best one for you, you should ask your advisor to add an advising note indicating this change to on your Degree Progress Report (DPR).
+If you and your advisor agree that the culture cluster option is the best choice for you, you should ask your advisor to add an advising note indicating this change within your RamPortal student records.

 You will meet with your English department advisor again when you complete your 201-level language course.
-In most situations, your advisor will recommend that you complete your language requirement by completing a 202-level language course, but if you cannot complete a 202-level language course, you may be advised to complete two culture cluster courses of your choosing from the Languages and Cultures department.
-(Note: Because this option requires an additional course beyond the regular language requirement, it may affect when you graduate.)
+In most situations, your advisor will recommend that you complete your language requirement by completing a 202-level language course, but if you cannot complete a 202-level language course, you will work with your advisor to identify two appropriate culture cluster courses from the Languages and Cultures department.2

-If you are considering graduate studies, we encourage you to complete you language requirement to the 202 level: many graduate programs require a language proficiency for admission.
+If you are considering graduate studies, we strongly encourage you to complete your language requirement to the 202 level: many graduate programs require a language proficiency for admission.